-Ringarooma Bay is a large open bay, and offers little shelter, being exposed to all winds
+Ringarooma Bay is a large open bay, and offers little shelter, being exposed to all winds from north east to west.

-Caps Portland.
+Cape Portland.

 Cape Portland, the north-eastern extremity of Tasmania.
-There is an anchorage on the west side for small vessels in easterly weather; off this cape are Forester's Islets.
+There is an arwest side for small vessels in easterly weather; off this cape are Forester's Islets.
+There is an anchorage on the